-Overall capital assets increased \$2,399,077 from fiscal year 2012 to fiscal year 2013.
-Increases in capital assets outweigh the depreciation expense for the year.
+Overall capital assets decreased \$646,715 from fiscal year 2013 to fiscal year 2014.
+Depreciation expense for the year was greater than the amount of capital asset additions.

 For more information on capital assets, see Note 10 of the Basic Financial Statements.